bouwe77/bouwe77.github.io/content/blog/day-4-render-props/day-4-render-props.md

 }
 ```

 And that's it!
-We created a Toggle component that is responsible for the Toggle functionality.
+We created a `Toggle` component that is responsible for toggle functionality.
 How the UI looks is not its concern.
-It gets passed in a render prop containing a function it calls to render a UI.
+It gets passed in a _render prop_ containing a function it calls to render a UI.
 What we can do now is create lots of different UIs
 that implement ways to toggle.

 I am really excited I have not only learned the basics of the render props pattern but